Showing posts with label sailing yacht. Show all posts

 Spar for Anny von Hamburg

-Having arrived Kustavi to stay with my sister she expressed her wish to have an old larch tree felled as it was growing too close to another spruce and was anyway making a mess every autumn when it dropped its needles on the ground.
+Having arrived Kustavi to stay with my sister she expressed her wish to have an old larch tree felled as it was growing too close to another spruce and was anyway making a mess every autumn when it shed all needles on the ground.
 It was also taking up precious sunny area on the lot next to the garden so one morning I decided to put the felling in action.
 Originally it had been planted by our father but he doesn't visit Kustavi anymore these days so thought it was no problem.

 Felling tree